River Ribble: Ecology

 The River Ribble catchment is covered by the Ribble Rivers Trust, a UK based charity working to improve, protect and promote the River Ribble for both people and wildlife.
-The Ribble Estuary is an Internationally important Ramsar Wetland site, a Special Protection Area (SPA) under the Joint Nature Conservation Committee, a Marine Conservation Zone up to Samlesbury, Site of Special Scientific Interest (SSSI), a National Nature Reserve, and is under development as a Coast & Wetlands Regional Park.
+The Ribble Estuary is part of an Internationally important Ramsar Wetland site, a Special Protection Area (SPA) under the Joint Nature Conservation Committee, a Marine Conservation Zone up to Samlesbury, Site of Special Scientific Interest (SSSI), a National Nature Reserve, and is under development as a Coast & Wetlands Regional Park.

 Preston City Council published plans to build a barrage across the River Ribble, in their 'Riverworks' proposals (2006).
 The aim of these proposals was to build a barrage and a water sports park on a section of the Ribble, coupled with over 4,000 units of housing and businesses in the river's flood plain.
 Some local residents opposed these plans, arguing that they endanger wildlife, increase flood risk to local housing and damage greenbelt areas.
 These residents set up the Save The Ribble campaign, and their two-year information campaign successfully overturned Preston City Council's proposals, and South Ribble Borough Council announced the alternative creation of a Country Park.
 Parts of the river are a County Biological Heritage Site.